And we have heaps of information on the very best of those Auckland activities.

-Cruise our amazing harbour and stop off for dinner
+Cruise our amazing harbor and stop off for dinner

-Your fifty foot (fifteen meter) sailboat awaits you at Viaduct Harbour.
+Your fifty foot (fifteen meter) sailboat awaits you at Viaduct Harbor.

-After boarding it's time to set out onto Waitemata Harbour for some stunning views of the city.
+After boarding it's time to set out onto Waitemata Harbor for some stunning views of the city.

 The skyline has a completely different view from the water, and as the daylight fades, the majestic one thousand foot high Sky Tower lights up in the distance.

 The breeze in your face makes you wonder why you don't live here and do this all the time.
 It's just magic!

 Your captain steers your boat into Westhaven Marina, where after docking, you head below for a great three course dinner.